Sociology (SOCI) 426

 |Draft Book or Media review||15%|

 |Revised Book or Media Review||10%|

 |First Revision of Assignment (as negotiated with student)||20%|

 |Second Revision of Assignment (as negotiated with student)||20%|

 To learn more about assignments and examinations, please refer to Athabasca University's online Calendar.

-The course materials include a student manual/study guide.
+The course materials include a course guide.